 The list of tasks is sorted in a similar way to the list of e-mail messages in Evolution Mail.
-Click once on the message headers to change the direction and type of sorting, or right-click to add or remove columns from the display.
+Click once on a message header to change the direction and type of sorting, or right-click to add or remove columns from the display.